Lakerunner

 - Native Grafana integration - Query your data lake directly from Grafana

-- Kubernetes-native - Deploy with Helm, scale with KEDA
+- Kubernetes-native - Deploy with Helm, auto-scales with demand

 Architecture